 What is the Chase trifecta?

-The “Chase trifecta,” as it is known among rewards enthusiasts, is a multi-card strategy to earn better than average returns on regular purchases, exceptional travel perks and even more rewards on business spending.
-Better yet, you can pool all your rewards in a single account for convenience or to score a superior selection of travel redemption options.
+The Chase trifecta is a multi-card strategy that can help you earn better-than-average returns on regular purchases, exceptional travel perks and enhanced rewards on business spending.
+Better yet, you can pool your rewards into a single account to score a superior selection of travel redemption options.

 Which cards are part of the Chase trifecta?